Pir Mehr Ali Shah Arid Agriculture University

-Pir Mehr Ali Shah Arid Agriculture University, Rawalpindi (PMAS-Arid University) is in Rawalpindi, Punjab, Pakistan.
-It is named after Pir Meher Ali Shah, a known Hanafi scholar.
+Pir Mehr Ali Shah Arid Agriculture University (abbreviated as PMAS-Arid University) is a public research university in Rawalpindi, Punjab, Pakistan.
+It is named after Pir Meher Ali Shah, a Punjabi Hanafi scholar.

-The university is ranked at No. 2 in Agriculture/Veterinary category as per the Higher Education Commission of Pakistan and 7th overall in ranking of universities in Pakistan.
+The university is ranked at No. 2 in the agriculture/veterinary category as per the Higher Education Commission of Pakistan and 7th overall in the ranking of universities in Pakistan.

-Arid Agriculture University offers degree programmes leading to Bachelor, Master and Ph.D. in disciplines including Food Science & Technology, Computer Sciences, Management Sciences, Pure Sciences, Agriculture,Agricultural Engineering, Veterinary & Animal Sciences, Social Sciences and other Arts and Fine Arts programs.
+Arid Agriculture University offers degree programmes leading to Bachelor, Master and Ph.D. in disciplines including Food Science & Technology, Computer Sciences, Management Sciences, Pure Sciences, Agriculture, Agricultural Engineering, Veterinary & Animal Sciences, Social Sciences and other Arts and Fine Arts programs.

 History

 In the 1970s, the government of Punjab established an agricultural college in Rawalpindi for the development of rain-fed agriculture.
 The college was upgraded to the level of university in 1994.

 The Pir Mehr Ali Shah Arid Agriculture University is named after Chishti Sufi saint Pir Mehr Ali Shah.

 The University is now working on two mega projects titled DDSDP and ENCIB.
 There is a centre for precision agriculture and national centre for industrial biotechnology.
-The VC Prof. Qamar uz zaman is a visionary leader having special interests on commercialization of developed research projects for the benefit of the country.